avaframe/AvaFrame/docs/moduleLog2Report.rst

   * simulation name
   * text block with info on test
-  * table listing simulation parameter name, value (reference) and value (simulation) -> if value of simulation run differs of reference value, it is highlighted in red
+  * table listing simulation parameter name, value (reference) and value (simulation) -> if value of simulation run differs from reference value, it is highlighted in red
+  * table listing aimec analysis measure, value (reference) and value (simulation) -> if value of simulation run differs from reference value, it is highlighted in red
   * block with plots including a header with plot title -> if differences exceed threshold a Warning is printed for each plot